subho1999/appointy-go-project/README.md

 The start_time and end_time values must be of the format: "DD-MM-YYYY HH:MM:SS AM"

 For the GET requests the API also provides offset pagination.
-For offset pagination, the URL Query Parameter [I]offset[/I] should be used with 0 indexing.
+For offset pagination, the URL Query Parameter offset should be used with 0 indexing.
 If pagination is used 10 entries at most are returned

 The JSON structure of the response for GET /meetings?start=<start-time>&end=<end-time>&offset=<offset>